 We stayed at the Zanhotel Europa which is just 5 mins walk from the main train station and about 20 mins to the Piazza Maggiore.
 It had everything we needed for a few nights with kids.

-The decor feels very ornate and Italian, it’s a bit tired but we have found that’s pretty standard for Italy and it had fully functioning air con and comfy beds, really all we needed when we were exploring all day.
+The decor feels very ornate and Italian.
+It’s a bit tired but we have found that’s pretty standard for Italy.
+It had fully functioning air con and comfy beds, really all we needed when we were exploring all day.

 On doing our research, I also heard good things about Hotel Touring, a small hotel in the medieval centre with a lovely outdoor terrace.